Icinga/icingaweb2/README.md

 ## About

-**Icinga Web 2** is the next generation open source monitoring web interface, framework and command-line interface developed by the [Icinga Project](https://icinga.com/), supporting Icinga 2, Icinga Core and any other monitoring backend compatible with the IDO database.
+**Icinga Web 2** is the next generation open source monitoring web interface, framework and command-line interface developed by the [Icinga GmbH](https://icinga.com/), supporting Icinga 2, Icinga DB Web and many more modules.

 ![Icinga Web 2 Monitoring Module with Graphite](doc/res/monitoring-module-preview.png "Icinga Web 2 Monitoring Module with Graphite")